-In 2017 the Festival introduced the award for Best International Short which was later followed with the addition of Best Greek Short Film Award as well as two Audience Awards for Best Feature Film and Best Documentary Feature plus two special mentions from the Jury.
+In 2017 the Festival introduced the award for Best International Short Film which was later followed with the addition of Best Greek Short Film Award as well as two Audience Awards for Favourite Feature Film and Favourite Documentary Feature plus two special mentions from the Jury.

 We are looking forward to meeting you on the islands and celebrate storytelling and new bold voices.

 Best Aegean Short Film:

 Jury Award € 2000,00*

 ReScript the Future - Environmental Short Script Awards (ages 13-24):

 Grand Award: €25.000